Campus Resources

 Leo Food Pantry

-The Leo Food Pantry works to address food insecurity on campus by providing monthly food distributions.
-Students in need of food assistance can sign up for a food bag at the beginning of each month.
+The Leo Food Pantry tackles food insecurity on campus by offering monthly food distributions.
+Students facing food insecurity can sign up for a food bag each month.

 Food Voucher Program

-The Food Voucher Program is funded by a collaboration between the University and Bon Appetit.
-A voucher allows a student to get a meal at The Spot (or a Late Night Swipe at Barbara’s Place).
-Students who are in need of a hot meal, should contact a CARE Network member to be assigned a voucher.
+The Food Voucher Program, a collaboration between the University and Bon Appétit, provides vouchers for meals at The Spot or Late Night Swipes at Barbara’s Place.
+Students in need of a hot meal can contact a CARE Network member to be assigned a voucher.

 Value Meals at Barbara’s Place

-Barbara’s Place offers value meals to assist students who are experiencing financial challenges or food insecurity.
-These value meals will allow students to have access to an affordable, fresh meal.
+Barbara’s Place provides value meals to support students facing financial challenges or food insecurity.
+These meals offer affordable and fresh options for students in need.

-Occupational well-being is finding purpose and success in your career.
-Right now, your “career” is being a college student!
+Occupational well-being involves finding purpose and success in your current “career” as a college student.

 Academic Success Center (ASC)

-The ASC is part of Libraries & Learning Commons located in Wilson Library.
-Services include consultations with an ASC staff member (tutoring), academic coaching, classroom support, 24/7 tutoring via Blackboard, faculty/staff support, workshops for the campus community, the development of student resources, and placement testing services.
-Students who are struggling with academics, time management, studying, and organization should book an appointment with the ASC.
+The ASC, part of Libraries & Learning Commons in Wilson Library, offers a range of services to support students.
+These include tutoring, academic coaching, classroom support, 24/7 tutoring via Blackboard, faculty/staff assistance, workshops, student resource development, and placement testing services.
+Students experiencing academic challenges, time management issues, studying difficulties, or organizational problems should book an appointment with the ASC.

 Accessibility Services

-Accessibility Services works to ensure access for all students with disabilities to all academic programs and university resources.
-Types of disabilities include medical, physical, psychological, attention-deficit, and/or learning disabilities, and reasonable accommodations are provided to minimize the effects of a student’s disability and to maximize their potential for success.
-Students who are interested in learning more/are interested in applying for accommodations, should contact Accessibility Services.
+Accessibility Services ensures that all students with disabilities have access to academic programs and university resources.
+This includes disabilities such as medical, physical, psychological, attention-deficit, and/or learning disabilities.
+Reasonable accommodations are provided to minimize the impact of a student’s disability and enhance their potential for success.
+Students interested in learning more or applying for accommodations should contact Accessibility Services.

 Career Center

-The Career Center at the University of La Verne empowers students and alumni to develop a lifelong competitive and applicable skill set for an ever-changing global market through Career Readiness, a robust set of digital resources, tools, career assessments, and programming.
-The Career Center supports students and recent alumni in all stages of the career development process, specializing in helping students identify passions, interests and unique skill sets to apply to their professional pathways while providing industry recruitment opportunities for jobs and internships.
+The Career Center helps students and alumni develop valuable skills for the global job market through Career Readiness, offering digital resources, tools, career assessments, and programming.
+They support students and recent alumni in all aspects of career development, assisting in identifying passions, interests, and skills for professional pathways, and providing industry recruitment opportunities for jobs and internships.